Intruder Mystery Murders

 York County, SC Billy Wayne Cope Nov 29, 2001 (Rock Hill)

-Cope was charged with beating, sexually assaulting, and murdering his 12-year-old daughter Amanda.
+Billy Wayne Cope, a white man, was charged with beating, sexually assaulting, and murdering his 12-year-old daughter Amanda.
 Amanda died at her family's Rich Street home in Rock Hill.
 Police suspected Cope, as there were no signs of forced entry to their home.
 After four days of interrogation while suffering from the stress of finding his daughter dead, Cope confessed to the crime.
-Later DNA tests of the semen found inside Amanda matched another man, James Edward Saunders, who had a history of break-ins involving sexual assaults.
-Saunders had moved into Cope's neighborhood a few weeks before.
-Instead of dropping the charges against Cope, police, not wanting to waste a coerced confession, merely added a conspiracy charge, despite the fact that no connection was established between Cope and Saunders.
-In 2004, both Cope and Saunders were convicted of the crime.
-(TruthInJustice) [12/05]
+Later DNA tests of the semen found inside Amanda matched a black man, James Edward Sanders, who had a history of break-ins involving sexual assaults.
+Sanders had moved into Cope's neighborhood a few weeks before.
+Instead of dropping the charges against Cope, police, not wanting to waste a coerced confession, merely added a conspiracy charge, despite the fact that no connection was established between Cope and Sanders.

 Dallas County, TX Darlie Routier June 6, 1996 (Rowlett)

-Routier and two of her sons were attacked by an intruder in their Rowlett home at 5801 Eagle Drive.
+Darlie Routier and two of her sons were attacked by an intruder in their Rowlett home at 5801 Eagle Drive.
 The two sons died.
 The prosecution claimed the attack was staged and convicted Routier of murders.
 An investigator took steps to steer the investigation away from his son, who is now in prison for other violent crimes.
 Prosecutors and the courts continue to stonewall against turning over or testing evidence that will prove her innocence.
-(JD01) (www.fordarlieroutier.org) (www.justicefordarlie.net) (ODR) [6/05]
+A book was written about the case entitled Media Tried, Justice Denied by by Christopher Wayne Brown.
+(American Justice) (JD01) (JD06) (www.fordarlieroutier.org) (www.justicefordarlie.net) (ODR) [6/05]

 Gray County, TX Hank Skinner Dec 31, 1993 (Pampa)